baileywickham/coup/README.md

 ## State Machine
 The game is built around a state machine.
 See the [tests](tests/) directory for more information on using it.
-Eventually a runner should be written for it.
+The state machine is provided by (the excellent) [transitions](https://github.com/pytransitions/transitions/tree/master/transitions) library, the raw machine can be accessed on the `Coup` object with `Coup().m`.

 Minimal example: